henry-jessica/henry-jessica/README.md

 ---
 Since I wrote my first program and manipulated it to produce the desired output, I was impressed!
 Many ideas have emerged for using the software to solve practical problems.
 The software world is incredible and I truly believe in the power of programming to transform and improve the lives of people around the world.

-I have been working on is a Arduino Solution - Smarthome (Rep Private at moment).
+<p> I have been working on is a Arduino Solution - Smarthome (Rep Private at moment).</p>

-I love studying different technologies and perfecting existing skills.
+<p> I love studying different technologies and perfecting existing skills.</p>

 My specialities include fast learning new skills and programming languages, problem-solving and design patterns.

 ---